biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Artemis
     - Workers:
-       - Artemis, 30, a fierce and independent human priestess with a love of the hunt and a talent for archery.
+       - Lesley Garcia, 30, a fierce and independent human priestess with a love of the hunt and a talent for archery.
-       - Orion, 25, a handsome and daring half-elf acolyte with a love of adventure and a talent for tracking.
+       - Taylor Kline, 25, a handsome and daring half-elf acolyte with a love of adventure and a talent for tracking.
-       - Han, 40, a wild and mischievous satyr gardener with a love of nature and a talent for taming wild animals.
+       - Harley Cole, 40, a wild and mischievous satyr gardener with a love of nature and a talent for taming wild animals.

 #### Doraville
 - Ruler